 Hiding the map icon viewport in containers & agents

 One last trick, not really related to the above but useful for tidying up a map.
 In the outline, notice note 'nn' is a container but in the map, its icon (bottom left) has no viewport.
 How's that done?
-It's actually quite simple - we set
+It is actually quite simple - we set

 $TitleHeight = $Height, effectively hiding the viewport. $TitleHeight controls the vertical depth of the icon caption area..
 Notice that the bottom corners of the 'nn' icon are still rounded so the sharp-eyed should still be able to spot the container-masquerading-as-note on their map.
 If you lose track of 'hidden' containers, just open the map as an outline and look for any item with a disclosure ('flippy') triangle to the left of the note name.

-Fine, but now we've hidden the viewport in 'nn' we can't drill down as we can't double-click the viewport area.
+Fine, but now we have hidden the viewport in 'nn' we cannot drill down as we cannot double-click the viewport area.
 Another little trick: select 'nn' and then use shortcut [Cmd]+[Opt]+[down-arrow].
 Boom!
 The 'nn' container opens and we see the 'oo' icon.
 Go back up a level and 'nn' is unchanged and still hiding its content.